eclipse-sumo/sumo/docs/web/docs/FAQ.md

   vehicles in SUMO.
 Make sure that you have enough RAM when trying to build or run scenarios beyond city-size.
 It may be necessary to use the 64bit version of SUMO to make use of available RAM.
-- The maximum length of a simulation scenario is 285 million years (or 278 thousand years at millisecond time resolution).
+- The maximum length of a simulation scenario is 292 million years.
 If you need to simulate longer time periods you must [save and reload the simulation state](#how_to_save_a_simulation_state_and_proceed_later_andor_differently)

 ### How fast can SUMO run?